alexch/rerun/README.md

 normally and consistently with your production app.

 Also, Shotgun reloads the app on every request, even if it doesn't need to.
-This is fine if you're loading a single file, but my web pages all load other files (CSS, JS, media) and that adds up quickly.
+This is fine if you're loading a single file, but if your web pages all load other files (CSS, JS, media) then that adds up quickly.
-The developers of shotgun are probably using caching or a front web server so this doesn't affect them too much.
+(I can only assume that the developers of shotgun are using caching or a front web server so this isn't a pain point for them.)

 And hey, does Shotgun reload your Worker processes if you're using Foreman and a Procfile?
 I'm pretty sure it doesn't.